edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 If you leave the default configuration, the following is happening on login (and I think it most suites):
 - On Login a LDAP query is issued to get the user from Active Directory, if it not exists in database the user is created.
-- On Login a LDAP query is issued to get the account status of the user, if the account status active the login is possible.
+- On Login a LDAP query is issued to get the account status of the user, if the account status is **active** the login is possible.
 - On Login the group to role assignment is refreshed with the following settings
   - No role has to be assingned to the user for a successfull login
   - For Active Directory groups starting with **yii2** or **app** and matching a existing role name in yii2, the role is assigned to the user automatically